-Have you noticed the following ADHD symptoms in yourself or your child?
-If they persist for at least six months to a degree that is disruptive to your life, you may have attention deficit disorder (ADD ADHD).
+ADHD symptoms often look different in children than they do in adults.
+But this is universal: If you recognize the following symptoms in yourself or your loved one, and they persistently disrupt life for at least 6 months, you may be dealing with ADHD.
 If you suspect that you have ADD or ADHD, contact your medical health-care professional for a diagnosis.

 According to the Diagnostic and Statistical Manual of Mental Disorders checklist, at least six of the following ADHD symptoms often apply: